Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Introduction

-Our construction has some similarities with the localization described in \cite{E}.
-The main mechanism behind this construction is a certain flow on the space of densities on $\RR$, defined by a system of stochastic differential equations.
-The central ideas behind it are described briefly in the beginning of section 2. \\ \\
+Our construction is somewhat similar to the localization described in \cite{E} in the sense that the main mechanism behind it construction is a certain flow on the space of densities on $\RR$, defined by a system of stochastic differential equations.
+The central ideas behind it are described briefly in the beginning of Section 2. \\

 Let us formulate our theorems.
 Throughout this note, $\mu$ will denote some fixed Borel probability measure on $\RR$.
 The only assumptions we will need for the construction of the Skorokhod embedding are that $\mu$ has expectation zero and a finite second moment: